All children in each class follow a broad, balanced and integrated curriculum based on the National Curriculum.

-In Years 3, 4 and 5 the children are also assessed using the ‘Optional’ SATs.
+In Years 3, 4 and 5 the children are also assessed using formal tests in the summer term.
 The results from these assessments are analysed and used to track pupil progress.
 However they only form part of the final Teacher assessment.

 We record your child’s progress in a variety of ways:

-Barnet RAPTS, a computerised programme which tracks pupils’ attainment using test data.
+- Barnet RouteMap, a computerised programme which tracks pupils’ attainment and progress.